 This map shows the locations of the metal mining facilities that reported to TRI for 2020, sized by their relative releases.
 Click on a facility for details on its TRI reporting.

 Note: Mines are shown on this map based on their longitude/latitude, which may be miles from the city identified on the mine’s TRI reporting forms.
 Mines can qualify their location relative to the city by noting the distance in the street address data field of their TRI reporting forms.

-Metal Mines Reporting to TRI, 2018
+Metal Mines Reporting to TRI, 2020

 View Larger Map

-This page was published in February 2020 and uses the 2018 TRI National Analysis dataset made public in TRI Explorer in November 2019.
+This page was published in March 2022 and uses the 2020 TRI National Analysis dataset made public in TRI Explorer in October 2021.